kyma-project/kyma/components/function-controller/design/subresources_templates_proposal.md

 ### Goals

 - Add more flexibility to the Serverless API.
-- Provide a rollout plan to implement this functionality in small increments and avoid the need to rollout a new API version
+- Provide a rollout plan to implement this functionality in small increments and avoid the need to roll out a new API version

 ### Non-Goals
 - Define a new Spec API version